marionettejs/backbone.marionette/docs/basics.md

 });
 ```

-In this example, the trigger for `safe:form` will no longer be fired, as the
+In this example, the trigger for `save:form` will no longer be fired, as the
 trigger for `show:link` completely overrides it.

 ## Setting Options